Duvall's Big Rock. Credit: John Gateley/Flickr CC

 Rocks that have been transported by glaciers are called erratics because they have landed somewhere far from their natural homes.

-Technically, a pebble transported a great distance by glacial activity can be also be considered an erratic, but these are harder to notice.
-And people sometimes refer to large landscape rocks as “urban erratics,” which is fun but not really correct as glaciers had nothing to do with their turning up in your garden.
+Technically, a pebble transported a great distance by glacial activity can also be considered an erratic, but these are harder to notice.
+And people sometimes refer to large landscape rocks as “urban erratics,” which is fun but not really correct, as glaciers had nothing to do with their turning up in your garden.

-Geologists, natural historians and friends of rocks (and kids who like to climb stuff!) prize naturally placed erratics because these unusual rocks provide important clues to the geology of our region — and fun.
+Geologists, natural historians and friends of rocks (and kids who like to climb stuff!) prize naturally placed erratics because these unusual rocks provide important clues to the geology of our region — and plenty of fun.

 “Yeah, erratics are pretty cool,” agrees David Williams, urban geologist and author of “The Seattle Street-Smart Naturalist and Stories in Stone.”
 “They reveal the power of ice, not only to sculpt the land, but also to act as giant trucks moving huge rocks, tens or hundreds of miles.
 I think it's something every kid can relate to.”

-Even if you can’t climb, whenever possible touch the rock, lean against it, smell it, measure it against your body.
-Take time to inspect it closely for fossils and minerals, as well as interesting mosses and lichens.
+Even if you can’t climb, whenever possible, touch the rock, lean against it, smell it, measure it against your body.
+Take time to inspect it closely for fossils and minerals as well as interesting mosses and lichens.
 Introduce yourself to the rock.
 Make friends.